-- 12.1 Significance and Use-This test method provides a method for determining the ability of bonding compound, after being subject to various simulated conditions of aging and exposure to temperature extremes, to adhere cementitious materials to a properly prepared substrate. - 12.2 Materials: - 12.2.1 Cement-Specification C150. - 12.2.2 Graded Standard Sand-Specification C778. - 12.3 Preparation of Briquets: - 12.3.1 Prepare not less than six briquets for each series of tests. - 12.3.2 Prepare the proportions of the standard mortar in accordance with the procedure given in Test Method C109/C109M. - 12.3.3 Mechanically mix the mortar in accordance with the procedure given in Practice C305.
+- 12.1 Significance and Use-This test method provides a method for determining the relative ability of bonding compound, after being subject to various simulated conditions of aging and exposure to temperature extremes, to adhere cementitious materials to a properly prepared substrate. - 12.2 Materials: - 12.2.1 Gauging Plaster-Specification C28/C28M, at normal consistency (Test Methods C472). - 12.2.2 Retarder-Sodium citrate. - 12.3 Preparation of Briquets: - 12.3.1 Prepare not less than six briquets for each series of tests. - 12.3.2 Partition the briquet molds by placing the divider in the slots formed at the waist of the mold. - 12.3.3 Add the plaster to the required amount of water and allow to soak for 30 s.
+Add approximately 0.1 g of retarder per 100 g of plaster to achieve a 2 to 3 h plaster set. - 12.3.4 Prepare the molds by coating them with a thin film of mineral oil.
+Support the molds on a lightly oiled glass or metal plate.
+Protect the divider from contamination with oil (wrap in plastic food wrap) and carefully insert into the mold slots. - 12.3.5 Cast the briquets immediately after completely mixing the mortar; half fill the molds and puddle the mortar uniformly with the tamper, taking care not to displace the divider.

-FIG. 3 Clips for Briquet Testing Machine

-- 12.3.4 Prepare molds by coating the molds with a thin film of mineral oil.
-Support the molds on a lightly oiled glass or metal plate. - 12.3.5 Cast the briquets immediately after completely mixing the mortar, half fill the molds and puddle the mortar uniformly with the tamper, taking care not to displace the divider.
 Slightly over fill the molds with additional mortar and repeat the puddling.
-After the mortar has set, cut off the excess to a plane surface flush with the top of the mold, using a broad knife or similar implement. - 12.3.6 Immediately after molding, place the molds, on the base plate, into the moist cabinet for 48 h. - 12.3.7 Remove the briquets from the mold and store them at room temperature and humidity for not less than 48 h. - 12.3.8 Examine the specimens, discard any that have air holes or excessively rough surfaces. - 12.3.9 Saw the specimens in half at the mid-point of the waist line, aligning the saw blade so that the entire saw kerf is taken out of one side of the briquet, and the remaining side maintains a 1 in. cross section.
-Discard the smaller portion of the briquet.
+After the mortar has set, cut off the excess to a plane surface flush with the top of the mold, using a broad knife or similar implement. - 12.3.6 Immediately after molding, place the molds, on the base plate, into the moist cabinet for not less than 16 h.

+- 12.3.7 Remove the briquets from the mold and store them at room temperature and humidity for not less than 48 h. - 12.3.8 Examine the specimens, and discard any that have air holes or excessively rough surfaces.